 Jayce is the director of Peak MSK Physiotherapy, and is one of a handful of Specialist Musculoskeletal Physiotherapists in Victoria.
-Originally qualifying as a physiotherapist in Perth, he worked for several years in Europe thereafter.
+Originally qualifying as a physiotherapist in Perth, he worked for several years in Switzerland thereafter.
 His experience covered various physiotherapy disciplines in intensive care, burns rehabilitation, musculoskeletal rehabilitation, advanced scope practice in major teaching hospitals and military health.
-Jayce also speaks French fluently.

 He then returned to Western Australia to complete his Master of Manipulative Therapy degree before settling in Melbourne.
 In 2010, Jayce successfully completed the rigorous specialisation examinations of the Australian College of Physiotherapists to become a Fellow of the College and Specialist Musculoskeletal Physiotherapist.